hexatomium/hexatomium-old.github.io/_posts/2016-01-04-palindrome-executable.md

+---
+layout: post
+title: MZZM: The Palindrome Executable
+comments: true
+---

-  I've always been fascinated both by palindromes and tiny executabless, so here we go...
+  I've always been fascinated both by palindromes and tiny executables...
+See me coming?

-  This tiny (600-byte) Windows executable will run identically even if all bytes are reversed!
+  This tiny (600-byte) Windows EXE will run identically even if all bytes are reversed:

 <img src=http://i.imgur.com/OXHphWP.png>